simpledatatools/onetable/README.md

 ### Deployment

-- The app has been configured to be deployed on Heroku
+- The app has been configured to be deployed on Heroku, as noted above
-- Note that anything pushed to the `prod` branch on the github repo will trigger a deployment automatically on heroku
 - There is a setup for dev and production, using an environment variable `environment` on Heroku to designate 'production' settings should be used.
 There may be a better approach for switching between development and production settings (just an initial approach I tried)
-- Use `dev` branch for development
+- If deploying a cloned copy of this repository please use the `master` branch which is the most stable, released version
+- The `dev` branch is 'bleeding edge' and always still being tested, though usually quite stable and able to be deployed as well

 --------------